siruguri/random_strings/README.md

 # RandomStrings

-This gem helps you generate random string of various "types" - a random email, a random date, a random Twitter handle, etc. Or just a random string.
+This gem helps you generate random string of various "types" - a random email, a random date, a random Twitter handle, etc. Or just a random string or number.

 It's a great gem to use when creating seeds for database applications - like in a Rails seeds.rb file, for example. (hint, hint.)